Table of Contents

 • Administrators can configure the retention time for audit log events. (docs)

-View the full LabKey Server 23.7 release notes.
+View the LabKey Server 23.7 release notes.

 Version 23.3, released March 2023